Heimir Hallgrímsson: Al-Arabi

-On 10 December 2018 Heimir was hired as Head Coach for the Qatar Stars League club Al-Arabi.
+On 10 December 2018, Heimir was hired as head coach for Al-Arabi in Qatar.
 His contract was for 2 1/2 years or until summer of 2021.

 Jamaica

-In September 2022, the Jamaican Football Federation announced Hallgrímsson as the new coach of the Jamaican national team.
+In September 2022, the Jamaican Football Federation announced Heimir as the new coach of the Jamaican national team.
+He would resign however after the Reggae Boyz performed poorly at the 2024 Copa América.